Babies and Toddlers

 Soon this discomfort will yield a happy result: teeth!
 Your baby will use his new pearly whites to try new foods and flash you toothy smiles.
 Even though it seems difficult, the work you and your baby do through the teething phase will help him grow and thrive.

 If you suspect your baby is teething, refer to our previous article that outlines teething symptoms.
-At Polkadot Pediatric Dentistry, Dr. Nanna helps many mothers and their babies through the teething phase.
+At Polkadot Pediatric Dentistry in Johns Creek, Dr. Nanna helps many mothers and their babies through the teething phase.
 As a Pediatric Dentist in Roswell, she knows what methods are safe and how to do them.
 Feel free to call her office in Alpharetta if you have more questions.